ChenYilong/iOSInterviewQuestions/Behavioral_based_interviewing_Competency_Based/objective_qa.md

 Generally speaking, I was working as an iOS developer.
 However, during my work, I have to perform as a backend developer to develop the API, which is short for an application programming interface.

 In addition, I’d like to introduce my primary role as an iPhone platform developer.
-I developed some trendy applications in the app store, like the Alibaba cloud application and some popular frameworks.
+I developed some trendy applications in the app store, like the XXX application and some popular frameworks.
 I used to use some programming languages like react-native and objective-c, swift.
 But, I still want to go further.

 ## What are your salary requirements?